-The consensus appears to be that double digit team sizes are generally a sign of trouble for a manager.
-So what do you do?
-Start developing leaders on your team.
+The consensus appears to be that double-digit team sizes are generally a sign of trouble for a manager.
+That’s why the first place to start is developing leaders on your team.

 1) Let go of your fears and desire for direct control.

 One of the first things you have to do is accept you can’t have first-level contact with everyone on your team anymore.

 This can be scary if you’re used to setting the standard and pace on your team, and worry that without direct influence that will change.
 It shouldn’t.
 As Jack Welch, former CEO of GE puts it: